MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_NewWindowRequested

-Add an event handler for the NewWindowRequested event.
+Add an event handler for the `NewWindowRequested` event.

 > public HRESULT [add_NewWindowRequested](#add_newwindowrequested)([ICoreWebView2NewWindowRequestedEventHandler](icorewebview2newwindowrequestedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-NewWindowRequested fires when content inside the WebView requests to open a new window, such as through window.open.
-The app can pass a target WebView that will be considered the opened window.
+`NewWindowRequested` runs when content inside the WebView requests to open a new window, such as through `window.open`.
+The app passes a target WebView that is considered the opened window.

-Scripts resulted in the new window requested can be blocked until the event handler returns if a deferral is not taken on the event args.
+If a deferral is not taken on the event args, scripts that resulted in the new window that are requested are blocked until the event handler returns.
 If a deferral is taken, then scripts are blocked until the deferral is completed.

 ```cpp
     // Register a handler for the NewWindowRequested event.